Tier 2 ILR – Tier 2 General to Indefinite Leave to Remain

 - Validity of ILR Status via Tier 2 General Route

-- Applying for ILR under Tier 2 General Category?
+- Applying for ILR from Tier 2 General Category?

 Tier 2 General visa holders will need to fulfil all the requirements for Points Based System settlement applications including some specific Tier 2 requirements.